|Minimum Stay||2 nights|

 There are 2 bedrooms, one with a queen-size canopy bed, the other with twin beds.
 There is only one bathroom with a glass shower and double sinks.

 A paneled living room with a working gas fireplace is connected to a brick-walled kitchen with 2 tables.
 There is also a screened gallery porch with a table and chairs.
 This gallery leads out into a large formal garden beyond.
 Guests are welcome to enjoy the garden and its several fountains.

 A continental breakfast of breads, fruit, yogurts, and cereals, as well as coffee and tea, is provided.

 Our amenities include wireless internet service, off-street parking, a refrigerator, a microwave, bathrobes, a hairdryer, and a small lending library.
 We do not have flat screen televisions.

-$500 per night plus 4% tax if both bedrooms are used.
-Unit only rented to one group at a time.
+$575 per night plus 4% tax if both bedrooms are used.
+Unit rented to one party of no more than 4 guests at a time.

 Absolutely no smoking anywhere on the premises.